Maine Poster and Essay Contests

 Program Rules

-3. Each poster or essay must be clearly marked with the student's name, grade, and the name of the school on the back.
+2. Each poster must be clearly marked with the student's name, grade, and school name on the back.

 • Originality